Laos Travel Guide: All things you need to know

-Overview: Combined travel between Laos and Vietnam will give you the opposing emotions, but it will be memorable memories in your life.
+Overview: Combined travel between Laos and Vietnam will give you opposing emotions, but it will be memorable memories in your life.
 This trip will lead you to 2 world heritage sites: Luang Prabang town and Halong Bay.
-Luang Prabang is a charming town with beautiful architecture, a peaceful haven for anyone who dreams of an escape from the busy life.
+Luang Prabang is a charming town with beautiful architecture, a peaceful haven for anyone who dreams of an escape from a busy life.
 While Halong Bay will give you the breathtaking moment with the beauty created by Mother Nature.

 - Highlights of Cambodia & Laos 9 days

 Destination: Siem Reap, Luang Prabang, Vientiane